jakerobinson761-cpu/arduino-temperature-sensor/README.md

    - The passive buzzer sounds a repeating alarm once the temperature surpasses the "temperature hot," which is when the red LED turns on.

 2. Buttons
    - The buttons use a pull-up resistor.
-A pull-up resistor is when there's a voltage going through some resistor (usually 4.7k ohm's or above)     that has some digital input between the resistor and a button.
-Whenever the button is pressed the digital input reads 0, which happens          because the digital pin is reading the ground (the circuit is complete whenever the button is pressed).
+A pull-up resistor is when there's a voltage constantly being read from a digital input pin.
+Whenever       the button is pressed the ground starts being read, which causes the digital input to read 0.
+This happens because the circuit is complete      whenever the button is pressed).
 Whenever the button isn't being pressed the digital pin reads 1, which happens because the circuit isn't       able to go to ground so the pin is reading the 5v being sent through the resistor.
    - The yellow button is connected to pin 12; the blue button is connected to pin 8.
    - Clicking yellow increases the brightness of the 3-W lED; clicking blue decreases the brightness of the 3-W LED.

 3. 3 LEDs
   - The 3 LEDs are powered using digital outputs.
-  - Green is connected to pin 3, with a 330 ohm resistor between it and the p-type end.
+  - Blue is connected to pin 3, with a 330 ohm resistor between it and the p-type end.
 The n-type end is connected to a ground rail.
   - Yellow is connected to pin 4, with a 330 ohm resistor between it and the p-type end.
-The n-type end is connected to a ground rai.
+The n-type end is connected to a ground rail.
   - Red is connected to pin 7, with a 330 ohm resistor between it and the p-type end.
 The n-type end is connected to a ground rail.
   - The LEDs won't shut off when the 3-W LED is forced to shut off.
 Instead, they will remain on at the temperatures previously explained.
 The      temperature will eventually decrease such that you will see red, yellow, and green each turn on once more (but this time in the reverse         order as when the temperature increased).